Bright and early on Saturday (24/02/18) the men and women novice squads set off to Newcastle to compete in the BUCS 4s and 8s Head Race (2800m).

 Following division 1, the women arrived ready to their IntW4+ and IntW4x.
 Uncertainty made an appearance again as the weather conditions reduced the likelihood of the second half of division 2 taking place, disappointment yet again striking the women’s squad.
 However, luck (and sun!) shined upon us and the women were eventually allowed to race after the men’s 8 completed their race.

 The men’s 8 put down a solid performance in their race along the 2800m course, shortened due to weather conditions.
 Now it was time for the women to finally hit the water and put down their best performance.
 The quad set off first to complete the 2.8k course in 17th place.
 Later, the four put down a great performance in the Women’s Intermediate category with all the girls gritting their teeth and persevering through the wavy course.
 Cox Emma Leverton raced the crew into 12th place (out of 33) with a victory over Newcastle ‘B’ boat.
 Showing that their hard work and dedication paid off.

 After (almost) all races had been successfully completed it was time to head back to Manchester, ready to continue our training for Wehorr and Horr.
-Newcastle gave us a beautiful send off in the form of an fiery sunset over the Tyne, definitely making the 3 hour trip up north worthwhile.
+Newcastle gave us a beautiful send-off in the form of a fiery sunset over the Tyne, definitely making the 3-hour trip up north worthwhile.